 Many companies plan to pass tariff costs on to consumers, economic data shows

 President Trump claims that other countries and exporters to the U.S. will largely pick up the cost of tariffs.
-Yet recent data shows that companies are moving to pass along those added expenses to American consumers, threatening to push up prices.
+Yet recent data shows that companies are moving to pass along those added expenses to American consumers, which may push up prices.

-According to recent survey data from Apollo Global Management chief economist Torsten Sløk and the Federal Reserve Bank of Dallas, for example, 76% of Texas manufacturers said they plan to pass tariff-related costs to consumers, while 50% say they will absorb costs internally.
+For example, 76% of Texas manufacturers said they plan to pass tariff-related costs to consumers, while 50% say they will absorb costs internally, according to recent survey data from Apollo Global Management chief economist Torsten Sløk and the Federal Reserve Bank of Dallas.
 Large retailers have also warned that steep new levies on U.S. imports are likely to drive up prices.

 "The bottom line is that inflation will be rising significantly over the next six months," Sløk wrote in a recent blog post.

-To be sure, the impact of tariffs on the economy could fade if the U.S. manages to forge a number of trade deals in the weeks ahead, as White House officials have vowed.
-The Trump administration took a step in that direction on Thursday in announcing the framework for a trade pact with the U.K. that could result in lower tariffs on British exports to the U.S.

-But with companies having to plan months in advance to account for tariffs, many companies are baking those costs into their pricing.
+Indeed, with businesses having to plan months in advance to account for tariffs, many companies are baking those costs into their pricing.
 In a recent EY survey of over 4,000 executives, two-thirds of respondents said they might have to pass tariff costs on to customers.

 The Center for American Progress, a nonpartisan policy institute based in Washington, D.C., notes that the economic fallout from the Trump administration's tariffs will fall largely on low- and middle-income consumers.
 The levies could cost households an average of $5,200 every year, according to the nonpartisan think tank.